-- 9 The stock of sterling liquid assets consists of: - (a) cash, i.e. Bank of England and other sterling notes and UK coin; - a) Cash includes cash paid into another UK bank which has not yet been credited to the sterling stock liquidity bank's account in the books of the other UK bank. - b) Holdings of gold sovereigns are excluded. - (b) operational balances with the Bank of England; - a) These include reserves that are held with the Bank of England as part of the Bank of England's framework for it's operations in the sterling money markets, of the type set out in Section III of the Bank of England's paper 'Reform of the Bank of England's Operations in the Sterling Money Markets: A paper on the new framework by the Bank of England', published 4 April 2005.
+- 9 The stock of sterling liquid assets consists of: - (a) cash, i.e. Bank of England and other sterling notes and UK coin; - a) Cash includes cash paid into another UK bank which has not yet been credited to the sterling stock liquidity bank's account in the books of the other UK bank. - b) Holdings of gold sovereigns are excluded. - (b) operational balances with the Bank of England; - a) These include reserves that are held with the Bank of England's reserves scheme as part of the Bank of England's framework for it's operations in the sterling money markets, of the type set out in Section V of the Bank of England's paper 'The Framework for the Bank of England's Operations in the Sterling Money Markets' (the 'Red Book'), as periodically updated.